-Fill our your float application here to bring your float to Chase St. for FREE
+Fill our your float application here to bring your float to Jefferson St. for FREE

 The New Orleans Ramblers

-The New Orleans Ramblers will once again lead our processionals and Second Line around Chase Street and inside the event on Jefferson.
+The New Orleans Ramblers will once again lead our processionals and Second Line around Jefferson Street and Government Street.
 Sounds of traditional New Orleans music and second line will help us Kick-Off Pensacola’s Mardi Gras season.
-In between, a high energy DJ will keep the crowd going.

-Of course, there will be plenty of 2nd line band marches, including the classic 2nd line escort of the costumed Krewes to the main stage where they will be blessed by Father, the Town Crier, and local dignitaries including elected and governmental officials.
+Of course, there will be plenty of 2nd line band marches, including the classic 2nd line escort of the costumed Krewes to the where they will be blessed by Father, and local dignitaries including elected and governmental officials.
 Each Krewe that is blessed will receive the customary certificate recognizing their commitment to the Mardi Gras spirit and authorizing their blessed participation in the 2021 season.

 Traditionally, Mardi Gras and the Twelfth Night start with King Cake.
-Inside the East Garden District, Father Nick Schumm will bless the community around 9:00 p.m., and there will be King Cake from our special King Cake sponsor (watch our FB page for the big announcement).
+Inside Seville Quarter, Father Nick Schumm will bless the community around 9:00 p.m., and there will be King Cake from our special King Cake sponsor (watch our FB page for the big announcement).
 King Cake will be free for everyone, while it lasts that is…